-“Apology marriages” made by Japanese UC members to Korean men.
+“Apology marriages” made by Japanese FFWPU/UC members to Korean men.

 The Korean based Unification Church (統一教会) uses the Comfort Women issue to recruit new Japanese young women.
 About 6,500 Japanese women are now missing after taking part in UC mass wedding ceremonies (合同結婚式) in South Korea.
 They are tricked into “apology marriages”, and into apology ceremonies (as in above photo) and apology tours in South Korea.
 This is because of false information about the comfort women issue from the time of the Japanese occupation of Korea between 1910-1945 – when WWII ended.
 Korean permanent residents in Japan are tricked to get new Japanese girls.